 Named after the legendary landscape painter of the Paciﬁc Northwest, Emily Carr University of Art + Design is more than a world-class centre for fine arts education.
-The university offers undergraduate and graduate degrees in fine art, media art and design.
+The university offers undergraduate degrees in fine art, media art and design, as well as graduate degrees and certificate programs.
 Each concentration aims for a healthy mix of in-studio learning and theory.
-State-of-the-art facilities include a motion capture and visualization lab, digital and cell animation studio, sound mixing studios and a wearables and interactive products studio.
-ECUAD is one of the few institutions in Canada with full stereoscopic 3-D ﬁlm and animation equipment and a focus on virtual reality.
+Facilities include a motion-capture and visualization lab, digital and cell animation studio, sound mixing studios and a wearables and interactive products studio.
+ECUAD is one of the few institutions in Canada with full stereoscopic 3D ﬁlm and animation equipment.
+Students may focus on virtual reality.
 The campus, located in False Creek Flats, is on the Central Valley Greenway, a 24-km pedestrian and cyclist route.
-Bike racks, lockers and shower facilities are available for students on campus.
-Last year, ECUAD launched the Shumka Centre for Creative Entrepreneurship, an innovative hub that gives students the guidance and resources they need to launch a variety of projects, from companies and products to curatorial initiatives and events.
+Bike lockups, showers and locker facilities are available on campus.
+The Shumka Centre for Creative Entrepreneurship is an innovative hub that gives students the guidance and resources they need to launch a variety of projects, from companies and products to curatorial initiatives and events.
+The art apprenticeship network program pairs students with working artists and cultural-sector professionals as paid assistants, while the Student Art Sale offers experience in event planning, sales and commerce.
 “Students who choose to make art, design and digital media the focus of their education bring a crucial set of skills and experience to solving problems, challenging dominant ways of thinking and fostering innovation,” says president Gillian Siddall.
 “They have an entrepreneurial spirit in their engagement with their communities and with the world.”
-In third year, students can go abroad to study at one of 70 art and design institutes, including Germany’s Universität der Künste Berlin.
+In third year, students can go abroad to study at one of 70 art and design institutes.

 Minimum Entering Grades

-Undergraduates: Full-time: 1,445 · Part-time: 366
+Undergraduates: Full-time: 7,075 · Part-time: 2,110

-Graduates: Full-time: 68 · Part-time: 1
+Graduates: Full-time: 62 · Part-time: 38

-International Students: First-year: 29% · Graduate: 57%
+International students: First-year: 14.3% ·